Cost to Install an Asphalt Driveway – 2023 Price Guide

 Labor Costs

 The cost of labor for general contracting work is usually between $40 and $55 per hour.
 Labor rates differ around the country, and some homeowners may know someone in the industry who may offer a reduced price.
-However, regarding averages, it is best to assume that labor will cost around $40 per hour.
+However, regarding averages, it is best to assume that labor will cost around $40 per hour, with most contractors charging $2 to $6 per square foot.

 Existing Driveway Removal